Carbon-izer.com - The Katy Freeway Corridor

 Jack in the Box / 7699 Katy Freeway

-The view from Katy Freeway isn't a pretty one, though.
-Originally, the north side of the apartment faced a Shell station at 7703 Katy Freeway.
-In 1984, it was listed as "Silber Road Shell" and residual Internet listings mention "Silver Shell Center", indicating that it had an automotive garage component.
+Jack in the Box opened in 1995 at the southeast corner of Silber Road and Katy Freeway.
+A renovation to the interior was completed in 2015.
+7703 Katy Freeway This is just a gated-off parking lot now.
+In 1984, it was listed as "Silber Road Shell" and residual Internet listings mention "Silver Shell Center" (misspelling the street, likely), indicating that it had an automotive garage component, and despite missing most of the construction still appears to have been a victim of construction/clearances.
 In 2015, a gated parking lot was built on the site (complete with a roll of barbed wire on top), with a large fence and green tarp between the lot and Legends of Memorial.

 Helfman Dodge Chrysler Jeep Ram / 7720 Katy Freeway